dlont/PdmV/MigrationExercise.md

 -----------------------------------

-## Additioanl info
+## Additional info

 ### list of root requests that have to be migrated
 https://cms-pdmv-dev.cern.ch/mcm/chained_requests?member_of_campaign=chain_RunIIFall17GS_flowRunIIFall17DRNoPU_flowRunIIFall17MiniAODv2_flowRunIIFall17NanoAOD*&page=0&shown=15

-These requests should have two NanoAOD chains after the exercise: NanoAOD and NanoAODv2 respectively
+These requests should have two NanoAOD chains after the exercise: NanoAOD and NanoAODv2, respectively